yeatmanlab/jsCAT/README.md

 The `Clowder` corpus supports multi-zeta stimuli, allowing each stimulus to define parameters for multiple Cats.
 Use the following tools to prepare the corpus:

 #### Fill Default Zeta Parameters:

 ```typescript
 import { fillZetaDefaults } from './corpus';

 const filledStimuli = stimuli.map((stim) => fillZetaDefaults(stim));

 ```

-The function above will give default Zeta values and apply the desired format, if not format gets passed it will default to symbolic
+**What is `fillZetaDefaults`?**
+The function `fillZetaDefaults` ensures that each stimulus in the corpus has Zeta parameters defined.
+If any parameters are missing, it fills them with the default Zeta values.

+The default values are:

 ```typescript
 export const defaultZeta = (desiredFormat: 'symbolic' | 'semantic' = 'symbolic'): Zeta => {